-According to the University of Illinois, there are several other species of Sarracenia in the U.S., but— with the exception of S. purpurea—all "are native to the Coastal States of the Southeast, ranging from Alabama to the Carolinas."
+According to the University of Illinois, there are several other species of Sarracenia in the U.S., but— except for S. purpurea—all "are native to the Coastal States of the Southeast, ranging from Alabama to the Carolinas."
 The same source notes that the Old World equivalent to Sarracenia is Nepenthes, a native of the tropics.

 Bring on the Meat!
 Sarracenia Is Carnivorous

-As noted above, purple pitcher plants are carnivorous.
+As noted above, purple pitcher plants are carnivorous, as is the Venus fly trap.
 Why would a plant resort to eating meat?
 Well, the bog environment in which they grow in the wild is nutrient-poor, so the plants need to supplement their diets with food beyond what their roots can pull up.
 That's why their leaves have been modified into pitchers.

 The pitchers, which become partially filled with rainwater, function as traps.
 Insects and other small creatures are lured to them by their color and smell.
 It's easy for a bug to descend into a pitcher, but hard for it to exit because the internal walls are waxy (and therefore slippery) and covered in rigid hairs that point in only one direction: downwards.
 Faced with having to climb out "against the grain," as it were, victims end up tiring and dropping to the bottom of their leafy prison, where they drown in the rainwater.
 Nutrients from the decayed bodies are eventually absorbed by the plants.